Edward Bonaventure: English trade with Russia

 At the end of May 1555, Edward sailed on a second mission from England to Russia financed by some former members of the Company of Merchant Adventurers to New Lands who now called themselves Merchant Adventurers for the Discovery of Lands, Countries, Isles, etc., Not Before Known or Frequented by any English also known as the Russia Company or Muscovy Company with Richard Chancellor in charge departing London also with the Philip and Mary which was to obtain fish oil at Vardø and then return to England.
 Edward arrived in Russia with English agents who, along with Chancellor, were to meet with Tsar Ivan the Terrible to officially open diplomatic relations and trade with Russia which were achieved.
 In 1555 before winter closed the shipping route, Edward returned to England joining Philip and Mary at Vardø leaving Richard Chancellor and the agents George Killingworths, Henry Lane and Arthur Edwards in Russia for the winter.

 In 1556, Edward sailed from England to Russia again with Philip and Mary and Richard Chancellor in charge with additional crew who were to sail the Speranza and the Confidentia back to England.
 In 1556, Edward along with Philip and Mary left Russia and sailed for England with the first Russian Ambassador to England Osep Gregorovitch Napea, who had been the Governor of Vologda, Napea's wife, many Russians and the previously lost two ships Confidentia and Speranza which both had been found in 1555 anchored in the mouth of the Arzina River (Арзина река) east of the Pechenga Monastery with no one of the nearly seventy in the crews surviving the winter of 1553–4.
 On 10 November 1556, Edward was wrecked off Rosehearty on the east coast of Scottish coast.
 Among the hundred who died was Richard Chancellor, but Osep Gregorovitch Napea, the first Russian ambassador to England, survived as a widower.
 The other three ships had wintered in Trondheim and attempted to return in 1557 but only the Philip and Mary made it to London in July 1557 with both the Speranza and the Confidentia lost at sea.

 Further trade with Russia

+Osep Napea stayed in Edinburgh for while.
+An English envoy Laurence Hussey and his Russian interpreter spoke to the ruler of Scotland Mary of Guise and there were efforts to recover his property salvaged from the wreck.
+He travelled by land to London in February 1557.

 In 1557 and subsequent to the voyages of Edward Bonventura and its sister ships, Anthony Jenkinson, who became the first English Ambassador to Russia in 1566, led a fleet of ships financed by the Muscovy Company to Nyonoksa, Russia, consisting of the Primrose on which he sailed, John the Evangelist, Anne, and Trinity.

 Dutch interests in trading with Russia began in the 1560s.